lightningd/plugins/drain/README.md

   payment into several smaller ones.
 In this case it may happen that the operation will only be partially completed.
 The parameters value is the number of chunks to use.
 Default: auto-detect based on capacities, max 16.
-- OPTIONAL: `maxfeepercent` is a perecentage limit of the money to be paid in fees and defaults to 0.5.
+- OPTIONAL: `maxfeepercent` is a percentage limit of the money to be paid in fees and defaults to 0.5.
 - OPTIONAL: `retry_for` defines the number of seconds the plugin will retry to find a suitable route.
 Default: 60 seconds.
 Note: Applies for each chunk.